-25 Reference should be made to paragraph 4.3.1.
+23 Reference should be made to paragraph 4.3.1.

-1 or not; (ii) the settlor of the trust; (iii)a protector or enforcer of the trust; or (iv)an individual who has ultimate control over the trust.
-4.9.28 FIs should collect the following identification information in respect of a trust on whose behalf the trustee (i.e. the customer) is acting: (a) the name of the trust; (b) date of establishment/settlement; (c) the jurisdiction whose laws govern the arrangement, as set out in the trust instrument; (d) the identification number (if any) granted by any applicable official bodies (e.g. tax identification number or registered charity or non- profit organization number); (e) identification information of trustee(s) - in line with guidance for individuals or corporations; (f) identification information of settlor(s) and any protector(s) or enforcers in line with the guidance for individuals/corporations; and (g) identification information of known beneficiaries 26 .
+- (e) identification information of trustee(s) in line with guidance for individuals or corporations; - (f) identification information of settlor(s) and any protector(s) or enforcers in line with the guidance for individuals/corporations; and - (g) identification information of known beneficiaries24.
 Known beneficiaries mean those persons or that class of persons who can, from the terms of the trust instrument, be identified as having a reasonable expectation of benefiting from the trust capital or income.

-Verifying the e trust 4.9.29 An FI must verify the name and date of establishment of a trust and should obtain appropriate evidence to verify the existence, legal form and parties to it, i.e. trustee, settlor, protector, beneficiary, etc. The beneficiaries should be identified as far as possible where defined.
-If the beneficiaries are yet to be determined, the FI should concentrate on the identification of the settlor and/or the class of persons in whose interest the trust is set up.
-The most direct method of satisfying this requirement is to review the appropriate parts of the trust deed.
-Reasonable measures to verify the existence, legal form and parties to a trust, having regard to the ML/TF risk, may include: (a) reviewing a copy of the trust instrument and retaining a redacted copy;
+Verifying the trust

+An FΙ must verify the name and date of establishment trust and should of а appropriate evidence to verify the existence, legal form and parties to it, i.e. trustee, settlor, protector, beneficiary. etc. The beneficiaries should be identified as far as possible where defined. beneficiaries are yet to be determined, the FI should concentrate on the identification of the settlor and/or the class of persons in whose interest the trust is set The most direct method of satisfying this up. requirement is to review the appropriate parts of the trust deed.

+Reasonable measures to verify the existence, legal form and parties to a trust, having regard to the ML/TF risk, may include:

+- (a) reviewing a copy of the trust instrument and retaining a redacted copy; - (b) by reference to an appropriate register25 in the relevant country of establishment;

-26 With reference to paragraph 4.9.27(i)
+24 With reference to paragraph 4.9.27(i)